torvalds/linux/Documentation/driver-api/usb/error-codes.rst

 Error codes returned by usbcore-functions
 =========================================

-.. note:: expect also other submit and transfer status codes
+.. yeste:: expect also other submit and transfer status codes

 :c:func:`usb_register`: